 “Completely sober, thank you.”

 He made a derisive snort.
 He opened the door and called Rhiannon into his office.
-The young girl’s energy and spirit and fast-motion movements threw me off and the world began to spin dangerously.
+The young girl’s movements and the opening and shutting of a door threw me off and the world began to spin dangerously.
 He asked her to go find some hangover remedies and a slice of the cake they were passing around.

 “Basically, James, you’re on the team.
 Permanently.”

 “What about Mansfield?
 What about his arm?”

 “Has it healed yet?”